ForceGT/Simple-Interest-Calculator/README.md

 # simple_interest

-An Android App To Calculate Simple Years
+An Android App To Calculate Simple Interest and is written in Flutter

 ## Features
  - Support for 4 different currencies